MozillaFoundation/2017-global-sprint-planning/intro.md

 Anyone from across the network can join the Global sprint as a Project Lead, a Site Host, a Participant/Contributor, or a combination of roles.
 On the site we have instructions and info for each role.

 * Project Leads bring their projects to the Sprint and facilitate contributions
-* Site Hosts coordinate a local work space
+* Site Hosts coordinate a local work space and promote the Sprint to their local communities
-* Participants pitch in their varied amaizng skills and energy to push Sprint projects forward
+* Participants bring their varied amazing skills and energy to push Sprint projects forward

 ### What can Hub Leads and staff do to help ensure a successful Sprint?